madewithkoji/koji-docs/ios-quirks.md

 ---
 ## Audio workarounds
 iOS requires a user action to start playing audio.
-If you are using a framework like [P5](#P5-audio), iOS audio workaround are already baked in (based on warming up an [AudioContext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext)).
+If you are using a framework like [P5](#P5-audio), iOS audio workaround are already baked in.
 Just make sure you are using the official loading methods and bind a user event to some method to get audio started.

 ### P5 audio
 After loading audio with the [loadSound()](https://p5js.org/reference/#/p5.SoundFile/loadSound) method, to [startAudioContext](https://p5js.org/reference/#/p5.sound/getAudioContext) bind some code to start the audio context to a user gesture.